0xFableOrg/0xFable/docs/architecture.md

 application) and the backend (game contracts living on the blockchain).

 The zero-knowledge circuits are neatly divided between frontend and backend.
-Compiling a circuit creates both a prover (Webassembly code) that is used by the frontend to generate zero-knowledge proofs from private information, and a verifier (Solidity code) that is used by the backend to verify the proofs submitted by players.
+Compiling a circuit creates both a prover (WASM code) that is used by the frontend to generate zero-knowledge proofs from private information, and a verifier (Solidity code) that is used by the backend to verify the proofs submitted by players.

 But more pragmatically, there are three areas of expertise: some people will be more knowledgeable about frontend development, some about contract development, and some about circuits development.